bitifet/pasar/README.md

     - Method handlers receive JSON object with request parameters NOT request, nor response or next express objects.
     - Also, they are expected to return promises, not actual data or, even less, to deal with http handshaking.

+  * Externally reusable: All API functions are externally exposed thought 'fn' property of the resulting router.
+    - I.E.: myRouter.fn.someFunction.get({...}); // will call that method handler directly.
+    - If it has only one available method definition (even if it is 'all'), simply: myRouter.fn.someFunction({...});
+    - Also, you can use all available output filters.
+Example: myRouter.fn["someFunction.html"].get({...});

   * More comming... (see [TODO](#TODO) )

   * For latest changes see: [CHANGELOG](CHANGELOG.txt)